 In striving to develop expertise, are 10,000 hours of deliberate practice really required, and must it be guided by a teacher or coach?
 In episode 59, we’re joined by Brooke Macnamara from Case Western Reserve University.
 She’ll discuss her attempted replication of the study which led to the mantra popularized by Malcolm Gladwell that these criteria are necessary to master a task.
-Her article, “The role of deliberate practice in expert performance: revisiting Ericsson, Krampe & Tesch-Römer (1993)”, was published with Megha Maitra on August 21, 2019 in the journal Royal Society Open Science.
+Her article, “The role of deliberate practice in expert performance: revisiting Ericsson, Krampe & Tesch-Römer (1993)”, was published with Megha Maitra on August 21, 2019 in the open-access journal Royal Society Open Science.

 Websites and other resources

 Press and Media

 Patrons of Parsing Science gain exclusive access to bonus clips from all our episodes and can also download mp3s of every individual episode.